makersacademy/rps-challenge/README.md

 to implement a two-player option, but this shouldn't require too much work.
 The game's pages are styled with rudimentary CSS to make it easier on the eye.

-### controller.rb
+### rps_controller.rb

 This is a simple 'skinny controller' with six methods: GET/POST for each of the three pages.
-The GET methods all read data and pass it to the template.
+The GET methods all read data from the application and pass it to the template.
 The POST methods all change the game state then redirect.
+Pages are rendered using straightforward .erb templates.

 ### lib/*

 The application logic is in two singleton classes, `RpsGame` and `RpsRules`.
-The game data is stored in class instance variables (this avoids using global variables or cookies).
+The game data is all stored in class instance variables (this avoids the need to use global variables or session cookies).

 `RpsRules` stores all the game rules: weapon names, rules for what beats what and how.
-The weapons are stored in an array as strings.
-The rules are stored in a hash – a typical rule is coded as `{ ['Scissors', 'Paper']  => 'cuts' }`, meaning that `Scissors` beats `Paper` by cutting it.
+The weapons are stored as an array of strings.
+The rules are stored in a hash – a typical rule is coded as `['Scissors', 'Paper']  => 'cuts'`, meaning that `Scissors` beats `Paper` by cutting it.

 The weapons array and rules hash are private.
 A public method `weapons` serves